 Enjoy your hot cocoa, and consider these tips to get you to the gym or on the road, or even just working out from home.
-Due to COVID-19 you may find yourself at home more and this is a good time to think about how you’ll keep on top of your fitness routine for the year ahead.
+It might be a good time to start thinking about how you’ll keep on top of your fitness routine for the year ahead.

 Cold weather exercise can be easier on your body than summer heat, which forces your heart to work harder and your body to expend even more energy on just staying cool and hydrated.
 This means winter is a great time to start a new regimen, with benefits from calorie burning, sunlight exposure, and overall well being.
 We spoke to some fitness training enthusiasts, each with a unique specialty and their own methods of helping clients stay in shape, to hear what tips they have for you, as you start your winter fitness routine and get moving.